shaylh/NodeSudoku/README.md

 ## Tests

-Currently I made thorough tests (using Jasmine) for the cell class, and basic tests to sudoku main class.
+Currently I made thorough tests (using [Jasmine-node](https://github.com/mhevery/jasmine-node)) for the cell class, and basic tests to sudoku main class.
 Feel free to add more!